-- 123. The survey also asked respondents for any comments they have about our spending priorities.
-The most commonly recurring themes in response to this question were adult social care, children's social care, education, support for the most vulnerable, and public health. - 124.
+- 124. The survey also asked respondents for any comments they have about our spending priorities.
+The most commonly recurring themes in response to this question were adult social care, children's social care, education, support for the most vulnerable, and public health. - 125.
 Many respondents specifically referred to the impact of the Covid-19 pandemic on individuals and council services.
 There was recognition that the economic impact could require the council to do more to support businesses and the unemployed.
 Some respondents also suggested that there would be a greater need for mental health support due to the pandemic.

-125. Respondents also linked the need for better public transport and active travel options to the changes in modes of transport and types of journeys undertaken due to the pandemic, however others noted that private cars remain the preferred mode of transport for a lot of waste increase social people social time people covid Care pay benefits children support housing pandemic people in the city and that car users should remain the priority.
+126. Respondents also linked the need for better public transport and active travel options to the changes in modes of transport and types of journeys undertaken due to the pandemic, however others noted that private cars remain the preferred mode of transport for a lot of people in the city and that car users should remain the priority.

-126. The themes of climate change and the climate emergency were raised in several comments.
+- 127. The themes of climate change and the climate emergency were raised in several comments.
 Climate change was also often linked to environmental issues and air quality.
 A number of comments referred to the quality of the local environment, and generally recognised the quality and importance of parks and green spaces.
-Comments relating to the cleanliness of and facilities in public spaces were generally less positive.

-127. A large number of comments suggested that the council could do more to manage costs and improve efficiencies, however others recognised that the funding available to the council has been reduced significantly over several years and the council is already doing all it can reasonably expected to do to maintain services.
+Comments relating to the cleanliness of and facilities in public spaces were generally less positive. - 128.
+A large number of comments suggested that the council could do more to manage costs and improve efficiencies, however others recognised that the funding available to the council has been reduced significantly over several years and the council is already doing all it can reasonably expected to do to maintain services.
 Suggestions for increasing the amount of money available to the council included taking advantage of low borrowing costs, and pressuring central government for increased financial support.